davidbailey/py/README.md

 transportationBook.py: Playing with examples from Dr. Christopher M. Monsere's textbook (http://web.cecs.pdx.edu/~monserec/t.data/).

-usc.py: Uses pandas, matplotlib, numpy, and cartopy to look at USC's success in the olympics.
+usc.py: Uses pandas, matplotlib, numpy, and cartopy to look at USC's success in the Olympics.

 modules: A list of modules used in these files.